dbos-inc/dbos-demo-apps/typescript/nextjs-calendar/README.md

 ### Sending Email with Amazon SES

-The optional sending of task results emails is done using Amazon SES.
+The sending of emails is done using Amazon SES, based on environment variables.

 All that is necessary, as shown in `src/dbos/operations.ts`, is to configure the email instance (using environment variables):
 ```typescript